Obarun/66/doc/frontend.md

     *Without equivalent, this key is unique to 66 tools*.

-    Copy subdirectories and files on the fly to the main service destination.
+    Verbatim copy directories and files on the fly to the main service destination.

     mandatory : no